raybellwaves/compatsphinxext/README.md

 cudf and cugraph uses "numpydoc" (https://github.com/rapidsai/cudf/blob/branch-24.06/docs/cudf/source/conf.py#L72C6-L72C14)

-The only file to touch is the make_files.sh
+The only file to touch is the make_files.sh.

-Current if you try and add :func:`pandas.DataFrame.rename` for example into pandas-compat you get
+Current if you try and add :meth:`pandas.DataFrame.rename` for example into pandas-compat you get

 ```
 /workspaces/compatsphinxext/compatsphinxext.py:docstring of compatsphinxext.rename:19: WARNING: unknown node type: <pending_xref: <literal...>>